Shorefast: Fogo Island Inn

-The Woodshop on Fogo Island
+Fogo Island Workshops

 By virtue of their geographic isolation, Fogo Islanders have become masters of making things by hand.
 Since they arrived as settlers in the late 1600s, Fogo Islanders have been building wooden boats, houses, tools and furniture and creating textiles in the form of knitting, quilting, rug hooking and more.
 Housed in the renovated Society of United Fishermen’s Hall in the community of Barr’d Islands on Fogo Island, The Woodshop on Fogo Island is the result of an innovative collaborative process between international designers and the artisans and craftspeople of Fogo Island.
 Furniture and textile pieces were created by this partnership for the Fogo Island Inn, but due to the popularity of the pieces among guests a brick and mortar shop was opened.
 The Woodshop employs staff year round, including woodworkers who cut, nail, glue, sand, finish and paint every item by hand.
 As a Shorefast social business, all items are priced to create a surplus, which is then reinvested back into the community.

 Fogo Island Fish

 Sustained on primarily cod fishing for generations, fishing is tied to family life, culture and economy in Newfoundland and Labrador.
-During the mid-twentieth century, with the introduction of international factory-scale overfishing, cod populations fell drastically forcing the province to announce a cod moratorium in 1992, resulting in an estimated 30,000 job losses and a way of life.
+During the mid-twentieth century, with the introduction of international factory-scale over-fishing, cod populations fell drastically forcing the province to announce a cod moratorium in 1992, resulting in an estimated 30,000 job losses and a way of life.
 In recent years the inshore cod stocks have been rising, allowing people to once again begin to catch small quotas of fish.

 Fogo Island Fish employs Fogo Islanders to catch cod using the traditional hand-line caught method, one at a time, resulting in zero by-catch.
 All caught within a five mile radius of the coast of Fogo Island, this close proximity allows fish to be processed within hours of being caught resulting in a superior product that has been lauded by the restaurant industry.
 Primarily supplying high-end restaurants in Ontario, Fogo Island Fish is able to pay their fishers well above market rates and surpluses are reinvested back into the community.

 Fogo Island Fish was the subject of the National Film Board short-documentary HAND.LINE.COD. directed by Justin Simms, that premiered at the Toronto International Film Festival in September 2016.

-Cauliflower Thinking
+Growlers Ice Cream

+Growlers Ice Cream operates seasonally on Fogo Island and offers a wide array of flavours highlighting local cuisine and in-season berries.
+The ice cream shop is named after the chunks of ice that break off from icebergs or glaciers known as growlers.

+The Storehouse

+As part of Shorefast’s Foodways initiatives, the organization opened The Storehouse restaurant in 2023.
+The restaurant offers simple, healthy dining options that celebrate local foods through contemporary interpretation.
+The restaurant also operates as a place for community members to gather for fun and social learning opportunities including cooking classes, recipe sharing, gardening tips, and nutrition workshops.